tudurom/bsc-thesis/doc/main.typ

 describing its semantics; our current way of using computer systems depends on trusting that the semantics of the source code match those of the generated machine code.

-// Computer programs require a translation step from _source code_ to _machine code_
-// before they can be executed by the computer.
-These two forms of code are not isomorphic:
-// _source code_ is written in a _programming language_, which is a set of notations that express
-// the logic and reasoning of the programmer when developing the algorithms which the computer program is based upon.
-// Contrast this with _machine code_, which comprises instructions specifically targeted to the platform
-// running the program, often unique to the combination of processor architecture and operating system.
-// This second form of a computer program is stripped of information describing its semantics;
-// our current way of using computer systems depends on trusting that the semantics of the source code match those of the generated machine code.
-// The translation step is performed by a computer program called a _compiler_—more often than not the result of such a translation itself—in a process named _compilation_.

 Ken Thompson, one of the original authors of #unix, raised awareness of a self-replicating compiler attack in a lecture